GAM-team/GAM/docs/Chrome-Policies.md

     UNSET: Allow the user to decide.
     FALSE: Disable high efficiency mode.
     TRUE: Enable high efficiency mode.

+chrome.users.HomeAndEndKeysModifier: Control the shortcut used to trigger the Home/End "six pack" keys.
+  homeAndEndKeysModifier: TYPE_ENUM
+    NONE: Home/End settings are disabled.
+    ALT: Home/End settings use the shortcut that contains the alt modifier.
+    SEARCH: Home/End settings use the shortcut that contains the search modifier.
+  homeAndEndKeysModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.users.HomeButton: Home button.
   showHomeButton: TYPE_ENUM